oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ### Top Challenges

 * **Most Blocks Signed:** This reward will be given to the top 5 operators based on blocks signed.
 This will be announced at the end of the competition.
+For those joining late, we'll also offer a reward for most blocks signed from nodes joining after January 23.
 * **Best Attacks**: Best attacks is a qualitative reward but certainly one we will judge impartially.
 The goal of this reward is really to see if you can hack the system, steal someone’s tokens, cause a sybil attack, etc. Specific